ElijaRock/git-guide/README.md

 Now you have files in the .ssh directory named `<filename>` and `<filename>.pub`.
 The key ending in `.pub` is your public key, the other (no extension) is your private and STAYS ON YOUR COMPUTER.

-We have to then tell Github to use your keypair.
-If you are confused as to the difference between Github and Git, let me explain.
-Git is a command line tool that allows you to branch, commit, and do other things (that I will show you later in this guide).
-Github is a website owned by Microsoft that hosts Git repositories (don't worry about what a repository is yet).
+We have to then tell Git to use your keypair.
 You should now create a file in `.ssh` directory and name it `config`.
 Not `config.txt`.
 If you want to know how to do this from the terminal just do this:

 ```
 $ cd ~/.ssh